czyys/dustforceguide/README.md

 ### Slope boosting ###

-Increasing your speed by landing on a 45<sup>o</sup> angled ground is called slope boosting.
+Increasing your speed by landing on sloped ground is called slope boosting.
 As long as you’re not going backwards you don’t have to worry about the landing angle necessary for the boost to work.

 Downdash into a slope holding 'forward' and 'down' and dash when you reach the ground.
 The bigger the falling speed the bigger the boost is going to be<sup>*</sup>.